-&lt;sup>28 For example, government guidelines on social discounting use market interest rates as a basis for discounting.
-See, e.g., Circular A-4, Regulatory Analysis, 68 Fed.
-Reg.
-58,366 (Oct.
-9, 2003).
+28 For example, government guidelines on social discounting use market interest rates as a basis for discounting.
+See OFF.
+OF MGMT. & BUDGET, EXEC.
+OFF.
+OF THE PRESIDENT, CIRCULAR A-4: REGULATORY ANALYSIS (2003).

-&lt;sup>29 This characteristic of equilibrium is captured by the famous Ramsey equation, which states that in equilibrium, the market interest rate r will be equivalent to $\rho + \theta$ (c'(t))/c(t)), the agent's rate of time preference.
+29 This characteristic of equilibrium is captured by the famous Ramsey equation, which states that, in equilibrium, the market interest rate r will be equivalent to $\rho + \theta$ (c'(t))/c(t)), the agent's rate of time preference.
 See also James Broughel, The Tradeoffs between Energy Efficiency, Consumer Preferences, and Economic Growth, in REGULATION AND ECONOMIC OPPORTUNITY: BLUEPRINTS FOR REFORM 237 (Adam Hoffer & Todd Nesbit eds., 2021).